tangkunyin/tangkunyin/README.md

 ## <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="28"/> About

-* 🧑‍💻 I'm a full-stack developer, especially good at frontend development
-* 🎨 I'm a self-taught UIE designer & producer
+* 🧑‍💻 I'm a professional full-stack developer, and amateur UI/E designer & producer
-* 📱 I made software applications for Android/iOS and WebX
+* 📱 I build cross-platform applications for Android, iOS, and the web
-* 🗒️ I have I have an <a href="https://tomartisan.com" target="_blank">independent blog</a> to record technology and humanities
+* 🗒️ I have an <a href="https://tomartisan.com" target="_blank">independent blog</a> to record technology and humanities
 * 🔭 I’m currently working on something cool :wink:
 * 🌱 I’m currently learning Rust